kjtonra/homomalla_settlement_choice/README.md

 ### File structure
 #### data
 This folder contains the .csv files associated with our analyses and results.
 There are three: 1. annotations.csv contains point count data from [CoralNet](https://coralnet.ucsd.edu/).
 This contains a row for each individual point that was annotated.
-2. counts.csv contains data for
+2. counts.csv contains data for each container and piece of rubble, including how many polyps were settled on each substratum type or rubble type.
+3. areas.csv contains size data for each piece of rubble.
+We measured heights in the field and used photos of the top and bottom of each piece to find the perimeter and area of each side.
+These data are used for calculating the total surface area to be used in finding electivity indices.

 #### analyses
+This folder contains R script files with analyses that were used.
+(Include more information about those here)